 Bond Head Heritage Conservation District Study

-The Town of Bradford West Gwillimbury, along with heritage planning consultants Archaeological Research Associates (ARA) and with the support of the Town's Heritage Committee, are conducting a Heritage Conservation District (HCD) Study in 2019.
+The Town of Bradford West Gwillimbury, along with heritage planning consultants Archaeological Research Associates (ARA) and with the support of the Town's Heritage Committee, completed a Heritage Conservation District (HCD) Study in 2019.
 Information about the completed study is located below.

 Please choose a topic to learn more: